ample/dev-playbook/docs/code/working-with-gatsby/README.md

 - Use `.component_name` as the wrapping selector for the component.
 - In components nest all styles under `.component_name`
 - In components use underscores to separate words
-    - Allows for `styles['some_style']` instead of requiring you to convert to camel case `styles['someStyle']` when using dashes.
+    - Allows for easier usage with props via `styles['some_style']` instead of requiring you to convert to camel case `styles['someStyle']` when using dashes.
 - Keep your SCSS as flat as possible.
-- Use class names over generic element selectors as much as possible.
+- When using CSS modules use generic element selectors over class names as much as possible.
 - Make use of the [classnames utility](https://www.npmjs.com/package/classnames) for concatenating class names together.

 ## Testing